 The following are common symptoms of Parkinson’s disease:

-• Tremors have high amplitude and lower, slower frequency
+- Tremors with high amplitude and lower, slower frequency

-• In addition to tremors, slow movements, stiffness, and problems with walking or balance are involved
+- In addition to tremors, slow movements, stiffness, and problems with walking or balance

-• Symptoms such as smaller handwriting, loss of smell, trouble sleeping, moving or walking, constipation, a soft or low voice, a masked face, dizziness or fainting, and stooping or hunching over.
+- Smaller handwriting, loss of smell, constipation, a soft or low voice, dizziness or fainting, stooping or hunching over